titumozammel/human-energy-economics/README.md

 Every organization depends on Human Energy to transform resources into results.

 Knowledge does not execute itself.

 Technology does not create value by itself.

 Capital does not implement strategy by itself.

 Processes do not improve themselves.

-**Human Energy is required to convert these resources into meaningful organizational outcomes.**
+**Human Energy is required to convert knowledge, capability, technology, capital, processes, and other resources into meaningful organizational outcomes.**

 When Human Energy declines:

-- execution can slow,
+- execution slows,
 - decision quality may decline,
-- innovation can decrease,
+- innovation decreases,
-- collaboration can weaken,
+- collaboration weakens,
-- resilience can decline, and
+- resilience declines, and
-- Sustainable Capacity can be reduced.
+- Sustainable Capacity is reduced.

 When Human Energy is protected, recovered, developed, and enabled:

-- Sustainable Capacity can expand,
+- Sustainable Capacity expands,
-- Execution Capacity can improve,
+- Execution Capacity improves,
-- organizational resilience can increase,
+- organizational resilience increases,
-- capability can be more effectively utilized, and
+- capability becomes more effectively utilized, and
 - Sustainable Business Value can increase.

 Organizations that ignore Human Energy risk degrading a primary value-conversion resource.